Introduction

 End with the North Star

-Once you have a set of actions that you want to execute, take a quick look at the North Star.
-Ensure you that you haven’t inadvertently lost your way.
+Once you have a set of actions that you want to execute, look back at the North Star to ensure that you haven’t inadvertently lost your way.

 Watch the video below to see the Compass applied to the challenge of product returns: